-Your CIBIL score is based on your credit report and history, and it is what lenders use to determine your eligibility for a loan.
-A good CIBIL score encourages lenders to increase your loan amount and loan tenor, and in some cases, offer you more competitive interest rates as well.
-One of the major factors that affects your CIBIL score is outstanding debt.
+Your CIBIL Score is based on your credit report and history, and it is what lenders use to determine your eligibility for a loan.
+A good CIBIL Score encourages lenders to increase your loan amount and loan tenure, and in some cases, offer you more competitive interest rates as well.
+One of the major factors that affects your CIBIL Score is outstanding debt.

 Prioritise your debts by interest rate and not total amount